ainkinen/wundernut-vol12/README.md

 ## Requirements

 - Python 3.10.6
-- Dependency management: Poetry ~1.2.0
+- Poetry ~1.2.0
+    - For dependency management
     - https://python-poetry.org/docs/#installation

-### Optional

 - GNU Make

+Or

+- Docker

 ## Running the solution

-### With GNU Make

-1. Run `make run`
+Locally: `make run`

-### Manually

-Run all commands in the project folder.

-1. Install the dependencies: `poetry install`
-2. Run the script: `poetry run python main.py`
+With Docker: `make docker-build`

-3. The output will include:
+The output will include:

 - The extracted text from the image
 - The decrypted text
 - The decrypted text auto-segmented into a more human-readable format